annotation/stam/README.md

 ## Enum: AnnotationOperator

-This operator applies on the level of annotations, or to be more precise on sets of annotations (aka `AnnotationSet`, more about that in the next section).
+This operator applies on the level of annotations, or to be more precise on selections/sets of annotations (aka `AnnotationSelectionSet`, more about that in the next section).
 It also encapsulates the two earlier mentioned operators.
 Like the others, it *MUST* evaluate to a boolean.

  * `HasId(id: str)` - Select an annotation by ID
  * `HasText(text: str, regexp: bool)` - Tests if the annotation references the (continuous) text, which *MAY* be a regular expression by setting the parameter.
 This evaluates a `TextSelector` (possibly at the end of a chain of higher-order annotations) and tests its value with the provided string reference.
- * `HasTextSelection(TextSelectionOperator)` - Applies a `TextSelectionOperator`, a *STAM* implementation *MUST* provides the means to get `TextSelectionSet`s from `AnnotationSets`.
+ * `HasTextSelection(TextSelectionOperator)` - Applies a `TextSelectionOperator`, a *STAM* implementation *MUST* provides the means to get `TextSelections` from `AnnotationSelectionSet`.
  * `HasData(DataOperator)` - Applies a `DataOperator` to test the data of the annotation.
- * `InSet(set: AnnotationSet)` - Tests if the annotation is part of a specific annotation set.
+ * `InSelectionSet(set: AnnotationSelectionSet)` - Tests if the annotation is part of a specific annotation selection set.
  * `HasResource(resource: &TextResource, maxdepth: int?)` - Tests if the annotation is on a particular `TextResource`, either directly but also indirectly if `maxdepth` is set to a value greater than zero (default is unset = infinite, set to 0 for a stricter check).
  * `HasDataSet(dataset: &AnnotationDataSet)` - Tests if the annotation uses vocabulary from the specified data set.
- * `References(B: AnnotationSet, mindepth: int?, maxdepth: int?)` - Tests if *all* annotations in A reference an annotation in B (possibly indirectly).
+ * `References(B: AnnotationSelectionSet, mindepth: int?, maxdepth: int?)` - Tests if *all* annotations in A reference an annotation in B (possibly indirectly).
- * `ReferencedBy(B: AnnotationSet, mindepth: int?, maxdepth: int?)`- Tests if *all* annotations in B reference an annotation in A (possibly indirectly).
+ * `ReferencedBy(B: AnnotationSelectionSet, mindepth: int?, maxdepth: int?)`- Tests if *all* annotations in B reference an annotation in A (possibly indirectly).
 Evaluates to true if *any* of them passes.
  * `And([AnnotationOperator++])` - Set intersection, this operator *SHOULD* be avoided as much as possible in favour of multiple constraint clauses in `AnnotationQuery`
  * `Or([AnnotationOperator++])` - Set union
  * `Not(AnnotationOperator)`

-### Class: AnnotationSet
+### Class: AnnotationSelectionSet

-An `AnnotationSet` is a fairly arbitrary grouping of one or more `Annotation` instances.
-The above `AnnotationOperator` is always mediated through this class. *Do not confuse* this class with `AnnotationDataSet`, which relates to the notion of a vocabulary set and is agnostic of the actual annotations.
+An `AnnotationSelectionSet` is a fairly arbitrary grouping (a set) of one or more `Annotation` instances.
+The above `AnnotationOperator` is always mediated through this class.

-The `AnnotationSet` is used in searching, where it is also an output.
-Querying a model produces one or more `AnnotationSet`s with the resulting annotations that were found (zero or more).
+The `AnnotationSelectionSet` is used in searching, where it is also an output.
+Querying a model produces one or more `AnnotationSelectionSet`s with the resulting annotations that were found (zero or more).

-An `AnnotationSet` may carry an ID, which is bound to the name it was given by the `AnnotationQuery`.
+An `AnnotationSelectionSet` may carry an ID, which is bound to the name it was given by the `AnnotationQuery`.
 See the next section.

+Do not confuse `AnnotationSelectionSet` with `AnnotationDataSet`, the latter does not contain annotations at all but only their data.

 ### Class: AnnotationQuery

 The AnnotationQuery class represents a full query on the data or any subset thereof.
-It is applied to an `AnnotationSet` which *MAY* be (and often is initially) the set of all annotation in the `AnnotationStore`.
+It is applied to an `AnnotationSelectionSet` which *MAY* be (and often is initially) the set of all annotation in the `AnnotationStore`.

 We distinguish three types of queries, the `type`: